Estate Planning

 Establishing a solid financial plan for your future can be daunting.
 That process becomes a little easier when you understand how estate and inheritance taxes may impact your legacy.

-These taxes can be complicated and challenging to navigate, and they can enormously impact the wealth passed on to your beneficiaries.
-Understanding tax laws can help you make a plan for your estate.
+These taxes are complicated and challenging to navigate; they can enormously impact the wealth passed on to your beneficiaries.
+Understanding the basics of estate and inheritance tax laws in Arizona can help you plan for your estate.

 Does Arizona Have an Estate Tax?